All-Ireland Minor Hurling Championship: Team dominance

 Since the beginning the championship has been dominated by Cork, Kilkenny and Tipperary.
 As of 2019, they have won a combined total of 59 of the 89 championship titles.
 These three teams began their hegemony by winning 12 of the first 14 championship titles between 1928 and 1941.

 Cork and Tipperary set the first championship record during this time by becoming the first two teams to win three successive All-Ireland Championships.
 Dublin became the first team outside of the "big three" to win successive All-Ireland Championships in 1945 and 1946.

 Tipperary dominated the post-Emergency era by contesting 15 of the 18 All-Ireland finals between 1945 and 1962, including six-in-a-row between 1952 and 1957.
 They claimed a further eight All-Ireland Championships during this time.
 After Kilkenny became the third team to win three successive All-Ireland Championships between 1960 and 1962, Wexford won their only three All-Ireland Championships between 1963 and 1968 as Cork reemerged to dominate the fifteen-year period between 1964 and 1979.
 During this time they claimed eight All-Ireland Championships from 12 final appearances.
 Kilkenny also reestablished themselves as the standard bearers of the Leinster Championship during this time and won five All-Ireland Championships from 12 final appearances between 1969 and 1984.

 The 1980s saw Galway and Offaly claim their first All-Ireland Championships, while Limerick secured the Centenary-year title after a lapse of nearly 30 years.

 Galway emerged as the most dominant team of the 21st century.
 Between 1999 and 2020 they claimed 11 All-Ireland Championships from 15 final appearances, including an historic 4-in-a-row from 2017 to 2020, being the first county to every achieve such a feat.

 Current format

 Championship

-There are five teams in the All-Ireland Championship.
-During the course of a championship season (from July to August) six games are played comprising three group stage quarter-finals, two semi-finals and a final.
+There are eight teams in the All-Ireland Championship.
+During the course of a championship season (from May to June) seven games are played comprising two preliminary quarter-finals, two quarter-finals, two semi-finals and the final.